EdinburghParkLife/ParkLifeToolkit/README.md

 4. This should have created the `myfile.csv` file with the data in your current directory.
 5. Now run your own query, or use the contents of the `getCSV.sql` file

-You will now have a CSV of questions ahttps://youtu.be/0s7als-OFZgnd answers that you can use in visualisations.
+You will now have a CSV of questions and answers that you can use in visualisations.

 ### Excel